 - A refund

-Don’t forget to inquire with airline representatives about these entitlements if your plans change.
-They must tell you about your rights when there’s a significant delay or cancellation.
+Remember to ask airline workers about these entitlements if your plans change.
+They are obligated to inform you about your rights when there’s a significant delay or cancellation.

 Czech Airlines Flight Delay Compensation

-Delays with flights from Czech Airlines can be very frustrating.
-However there’s some good news: if you’re delayed for more than three hours due to the airline’s fault, you might be able to get some compensation.
+Travel setbacks from Czech Airlines can be very frustrating.
+However there’s a silver lining: if you’re stranded for more than three hours due to the airline’s fault, you might be able to get some compensation.

 Laws in the UK and EU are on your side.
 You could receive up to €600 per person.
-What matters is when you arrive, not when you leave.
-So monitor your arrival time if you want to seek flight delay compensation.
+What is important is when you land, not when you depart.
+So keep an eye on your arrival time if you want to seek flight delay compensation.

-Your compensation depends on your flight distance.
-A short flight won’t yield as much as a long one, even if they’re both delayed equally.
+Your compensation depends on how far you’re flying.
+A brief trip won’t be compensated as highly as a long one, even if they’re both delayed the same amount of time.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |